-EDC 350E, 650E, 950E.
+EDC 150E, 250E, 350E, 650E, 950E.
 Elementary Grade Teaching Practicum.

 Supervised practicum in early childhood through grade four classroom teaching, conducted in cooperating schools, as part of the teacher preparation program.
 Consists of teaching, analysis, and evaluation.
-Two lecture hours and at least fifteen, thirty, or forty-five hours of fieldwork a week for one semester.
+For 150E, one lecture hour and eight laboratory hours (fieldwork to be arranged) for one semester; for 250E, one lecture hour and twelve laboratory hours (fieldwork to be arranged) for one semester; for 350E, one lecture hour and sixteen laboratory hours (fieldwork to be arranged); for 650E, one lecture hour and twenty-six laboratory hours (fieldwork to be arranged) for one semester; for 950E, one lecture hour and thirtysix laboratory hours (fieldwork to be arranged) for one semester.
 Offered on the pass/fail basis only.
 Prerequisite: Admission to the teacher preparation program and consent of the Office of Student Field Experiences.